Dee-McG/ChatToTheMat/README.md

 ### Code

-The Stripe payment was coded by following a [tutorial](https://www.youtube.com/watch?v=oZwyA9lUwRk) on youtube.
+The Stripe payment was coded by following a [tutorial](https://testdriven.io/blog/django-stripe-subscriptions/).
 This included the python code and the javascript.

 ### Acknowledgements